rsnpj/notes-site/notes/Year_2/Software_Methodologies/Image_Processing/Spatial_Filtering.md

 \begin{array}{ccccccc}{0} & {1} & {0} & {} & {1} & {1} & {1} \\ {1} & {-4} & {1} & {\text { or }} & {1} & {-8} & {1} \\ {0} & {1} & {0} & {} & {1} & {1} & {1}\end{array}
 $$

-Notice that both mass have some negative elements and they sum up to 0\
+Notice that both mass have some negative elements, and they sum up to 0

-\
-When we discrete a continuous function, derivatives and the second order derivatives become second order differences (i.e. differences of differences)
+When we make a continuous function discrete, derivatives and the second order derivatives become second order differences (i.e. differences of differences)